-According to App Annie, in 2018, battle royale and hyper-casual games dominated the global mobile market.
+According to App Annie, in the first half of 2020, hyper-casual games dominated the global mobile market.

 Three of the top 5 grossing mobile games featured real-time multiplayer gameplay - from PvP battle, co-op play, to MMORPGs - what proves that this genre can be as popular on smartphones as on PC.

-Would it be safe to assume that certain genres of game are more popular in certain parts of the world?
+Would it be safe to assume that certain genres of games are more popular in certain parts of the world?
 Let’s take a look.

 Market research tool DataMagic revealed the revenue- and downloads-based genre performance scores in the key markets.

 In the Western markets, hypercasual, action (arcade), and puzzles (excl.
 Match-3) were the most downloadable mobile games.
 This trend was relevant for the Asian markets (South Korea, Japan, China, Taiwan) too, although with some differences.